- Population genomics

 Population genomics of Arabidopsis arenosa

-We are also using RADseq and low pass population resequencing to study the history and biogeography of diploid and tetraploid A. arenosa.
-We are especially interested to understand how and when the tetraploids formed, how they spread across the landscape and how they subsequently adapted to novel habitats.
+We are currently using RADseq and low pass pooled population resequencing to study the history and biogeography of diploid and tetraploid A. arenosa.
+We are especially interested in understanding how often - and when - the tetraploids formed, how they spread across the landscape and how they subsequently adapted to novel habitats.
 Another goal is to compare RADseq and PoolSeq approaches directly on the same set of populations.

 A tetraploid Arabidopsis arenosa plant growing on a limestone rock outcrop in southwest Germany (in the Upper Danube Valley region, near the town of Hausen im Tal; photo, K Bomblies).